© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rosemarket Dovecot is a scheduled monument protected by Cadw under reference PE224.
 View the official record →

-Rosemarket Dovecot is a post-medieval dovecote located in Pembrokeshire, Wales, designated as a Scheduled Ancient Monument under reference PE224.
+Rosemarket Dovecot is a post-medieval dovecote located in Pembrokeshire, Wales, and is scheduled as an ancient monument under Cadw designation PE224.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE224.

 Rosemarket Dovecot dates from the post medieval/modern period, and is classified as a dovecote.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rosemarket Dovecot is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE224.